Opening of the Buddha-Bar Monte-Carlo 5 days a week (Weekly closing every Sunday and Monday).

 - Asian cuisine

-Passing throug the doors of Buddha Bar-Monte-Carlo is going on a journey to far east Asia.
+Passing through the doors of Buddha Bar Monte-Carlo is going on a journey to far east Asia.
 The warm colours, Buddha statue and lounge ambience are perfect for relaxing and having a great time.
 Thai and Japanese cuisine are showcased in a menu that mixes Asian flavours.

 The breathtaking decor includes a 7-metre-high ceiling, different kinds of wood, sculptures, cornices, stucco and gilding.
 Not to mention an impressive host: a colossal Buddha from Asia, in a meditation pose.
 Two open-air terraces complete this other-worldly setting.
 The best way to enjoy the sweet summer nights!